mohosasal/web-course/t_dgm_1/ReadMe.md

-DastgarmiTamrin1Document

-jsjs.js file :

-Config : i've stored all constants of the file in this

-Utils: this const contains helper function that don't belong to any class semantically but thery are usefull

-first function check if the value is mumeric second functins checks if the input satisfy the number format the third extrcts the variables by rejex

-class ExpressionValidator : as the name implies, this class is responsilbe for validating formulas by :
-- check if the formula varibales are available by their ids
-- then tests the formula syntax (as you can see , it replace the variables by actual numbers then calculate it and if it does not face any error, its valid )

-UI Manager: this is the main class in the js file and it :
-- stores inputs defined in the html file and DOM references
-- handles inputs and updateing the html

-in the initialize function :
-- initialize parameters
-- then find forula elements in the html file
-- the adds event listeners

-collectParameterValues : gets values of inputs fields then validate

-updateAllResults : this function is a important function that trrigers on input changes then it calls the function erliers and finally update the display

-so what is the whole flow ?

-- entering in inputs fields
-- updateAllResults is trrigerd
-- inputs are collected and validated
-- also formulas
-- then display

-html file :

-- nothing ! i just used the sample in the tamrin doc then i add some div and sections to make it more beutifull in the styles.css

-css file :

-?
+# DastgarmiTamrin1Document

+## Overview
+This project consists of a JavaScript file (`jsjs.js`), an HTML file, and a CSS file (`styles.css`) to create a functional and styled formula validator application.

+---

+## `jsjs.js` File Breakdown

+### 1. **Config**
+- Stores all constants used throughout the file for easy reference and maintenance.

+### 2. **Utils**
+- A collection of helper functions that don’t belong to any specific class but are semantically useful:
+  - **First Function**: Checks if a value is numeric.
+  - **Second Function**: Validates if the input satisfies the number format.
+  - **Third Function**: Extracts variables using regex.

+### 3. **Class: `ExpressionValidator`**
+- Responsible for validating formulas by performing the following steps:
+  - Checks if formula variables are available using their IDs.
+  - Tests formula syntax by:
+    - Replacing variables with actual numbers.
+    - Calculating the result.
+    - If no errors occur, the formula is considered valid.

+### 4. **Class: `UIManager`**
+- The main class in the `jsjs.js` file that manages the UI and logic:
+  - Stores inputs defined in the HTML file and references to DOM elements.
+  - Handles input changes and updates the HTML dynamically.

+#### Key Methods:
+- **`initialize` Function**:
+  - Initializes parameters.
+  - Finds formula-related elements in the HTML file.
+  - Adds event listeners to handle user interactions.

+- **`collectParameterValues`**:
+  - Retrieves values from input fields.
+  - Validates the collected values.

+- **`updateAllResults`**:
+  - A critical function triggered on input changes.
+  - Calls earlier functions to collect and validate inputs.
+  - Updates the display with the results.

+---

+## Application Flow
+1. User enters data into input fields.
+2. `updateAllResults` is triggered on input change.
+3. Inputs are collected and validated.
+4. Formulas are validated using `ExpressionValidator`.
+5. The display is updated with the results.

+---

+## `index.html` File
+- Minimal setup: Uses the sample structure from the "tamrin" document.
+- Enhanced with additional `<div>` and `<section>` elements for better layout.
+- Styled further in `styles.css` to improve aesthetics.

+---

+## `styles.css` File
+- Contains custom styles to enhance the visual appeal of the HTML structure.
+- (Details TBD based on your specific styling choices—feel free to elaborate!)

+---

+## How to Run
+1. Open `index.html` in a browser.
+2. Interact with the input fields to see real-time validation and updates.

+---

+Let me know if you'd like me to refine this further or add specific details!